Prernakakkar/Designing-Website/README.md

-# Welcome to the readme file of Designing
+# Welcome to the readme file of website showcasing my poster
-Designing
+This website features some posters that I designed.